nitinkorlepara/SDENotes/SystemDesign/HLD/DistributedSystem.md

 - **Availability** - System should be available at all times
 - **Partition tolerance** - even if one partition fails,system should be responsive

+#### Architecture

+- a cluster is defined as a group of nodes working together and configured in such a way that they appear as a single system.
+  - Master Slave Architecture
+  - Master Master Architecture

 #### Cache

 - temporary storage with high read speeds.